nlckysolutions/nPhoneCLI/README.md

 ---

+# Final Notes
+I expect this to be somewhat the "future" of open-source device unlocking & right-to-repair, as it can now be used in virtually any Python project!
+If you do use it, you can attribute a small message such as "nPhoneCLI provided by NlckySolutions (https://github.com/nlckysolutions)"

+---

 **That's about it!
 You can inspect the code in src/nphonecli/core.py!
 Remember, do not use this on devices you do not own or have explicit permission from the owner to unlock.**

 > [!TIP]